EVERSE-ResearchSoftware/RSQKit/pages/your_role/research_software_engineer.md

 The main responsibilities and common challenges of the RSE role in relation to reseach software development and Research Software Quality include:

-- Software development: write and maintain code for research projects (prototyping, optimization, refactoring).
+- Collaboration with researchers: translate research problems into technical requirements and help implement solutions
-- Collaboration with researchers: Translate research problems into technical requirements and help implement solutions.
+- Software development: write and maintain code for research projects (prototyping, optimization, refactoring)
-- Code quality and best practices: apply best practices like version control, testing, documentation, and continuous integration.
+- Code quality and best practices: apply best practices like version control, testing, documentation, and continuous integration
-- Reproducibility & sustainability: ensure research outputs are reproducible and software is maintainable.
+- Reproducibility & sustainability: ensure research outputs are reproducible and software is maintainable
-- Training: educate researchers and early career RSEs on coding practices and tools.
+- Training: educate researchers and early career RSEs on coding practices and tools
-- Data management: handle data wrangling, storage, format conversions, and pipeline automation.
+- Data management: handle data wrangling, storage, format conversions, and pipeline automation
-- Performance optimization: improve performance of simulations, analyses, or computational workflows.
+- Performance optimization: improve performance of simulations, analyses, or computational workflows
-- Tool integration: help integrate existing tools and frameworks into research environments.
+- Tool integration: help integrate existing tools and frameworks into research environments

 ### Domain-specific tasks